JimHotchkiss/hackers-hike-project-app/NOTES.md

 !!
 Had trouble with Atom this morning, and so I cloned a copy of the repo.
 Testing it now

-~ Okay, so I added some simple bootstrap to the index page, to include links (dead at this point) to the hikes
+~ Okay, so I added some simple bootstrap to the index page, to include links (dead at this point) to the hikes ~ Added a navbar with bootstrap, tested the functionality of the singup and login links

+~ Now I want to create a hike page, where when a user clicks on a 'hike' it takes them to a page that gives all the details of that hike.
+  * On this 'show' page I want to change the navbar to show 'logout' option ~ Okay, so I credated a show_hike page, linked to by through get'/hikes/:id' action